dhvll/xode-docs/xode-doc/README.md

 GIT_USER=<Your GitHub username> yarn deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+If you are using GitHub pages for hosting, this command builds the website and pushes to the `gh-pages` branch.

+### Custom domain

+1. In GitHub → Settings → Pages, set your custom domain (e.g., `docs.xode.net`).
+2. Add a DNS CNAME record pointing your domain to `<your-org>.github.io`.
+3. Optionally create `static/CNAME` with the domain name to persist it across deploys.